 2. We Rode Many Miles On Our Bikes

 Our biking route to the beach is an adventure among itself, especially when you hit the heart of the Virginia Fishing Center‘s fish cleaning station as you weave your way under the Rudee Inlet Bridge, passing the people fishing off the rocks and the boats easing their way back into Owl Creek.
-Sometimes we’ll go to the other end of the boardwalk and back down Atlantic Ave, stopping at Jungle Golf, Pirate Golf or even at Flipper McCoy’s to escape the humidity of the Virginia Beach summer nights.
+Sometimes we’ll go to the other end of the boardwalk and back down Atlantic Ave, stopping at Jungle Golf, Pirate Golf, or even at Flipper McCoy’s to escape the humidity of Virginia Beach summer nights.

 3. We Learned To Fish